 This strategy makes implicit predictions about the further movement: If the sender has been approaching a base station during the last period, the predicted value for the further movement in the next period is a further approach (thus, sending later will be more efficient due to lower distances).
-If the sender has been departing during the last period, the predicted value for the further movement in the next period is a further approach (thus, sending later will be last period, the sender will be less efficient due to higher distances).
+If the sender has been departing during the last period, the predicted value for the further movement in the next period is a further approach (thus, sending later will be less efficient due to higher distances).